-If anyone different is picking your child up from school please inform their teacher or relevant member of staff.
+If a person who is not stated on our allocated list is collecting your child, please inform their teacher or relevant member of staff.
 A password system is in place to ensure that anyone picking children up from the school has been endorsed to do so.